Murenchik/Internet-auction-/README.md

 # Internet-auction-
-Web API on platform .NET Entity framewort.
+Web API(ASP.NET) on platform .NET Entity framewort.
 Registered user can add lot and take part; manager confirm lots and holds tenders;
 admin follow for all processes, confirm lots and holds tenders;